Blue Heelers: episode guide

 Episode 6.18 (229)

-The Heelers provide protection for the local vet, who orders inspections of all sheep properties after an outbreak of a highly infectious disease.
+The Heelers must provide protection for the local vet who orders inspections of all sheep properties after an outbreak of a highly infectious disease.
 Johne's disease threatens to kill every sheep in Mt.
 Thomas, and "Dr Death" — as the vet becomes known — is not popular.

 Farmers demand a scapegoat as they succumb to the inspections — somebody must be responsible for carrying this blight to the district, and the only new sheep in town belong to Senior Constable Robyn Taylor.
 Robyn and her husband Jeff escaped the city to reap the good life in Mt.
 Thomas.
 Jeff decided a few sheep might supplement their income while they establish a vineyard.
 The local farmers have little respect for these dabblers and immediately suspect the Taylors are responsible for the Johne's outbreak.
 When one of Robyn's sheep dies, the town's worst fears are confirmed.